void-linux/void-docs/src/config/graphical-session/graphics-drivers/optimus.md

 which means you have to uninstall `nvidia` and install the legacy `nvidia390`.

-A summary of the methods supported by Void:
+A summary of the methods supported by Void, which are mutually exclusive:

 [PRIME Render Offload](#prime-render-offload)